bytesbite/recipes/README.md

 - input data validation
 - need to refactor analyseFridge into suggestor and then wrap integration tests around the Suggestor

+## notes
+I had planned to make this a web application with the following changes
+- consider using a database to store fridge ingredients and receipes
+- add background job processing using php-resque to parse CSV and JSON files
+- use Laravel or Slim for view management and restful routes

 ## instructions

 run the following commands